v-bonilla/machine-learning-with-tensorflow/README.md

 #### Before proceed:

-- Make sure you have installed Python (I recommend to run with Python 2.7) and TensorFlow.
+- Make sure you have installed Python 2.7 and TensorFlow 1.0.
 - If you haven't cloned the repository, do it with `git clone git@github.com:v-bonilla/machine-learning-with-tensorflow_bachelor-thesis.git`

 #### Steps (in Linux):